ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/jwt-rest-api-filter.md

 ## Step 1: Introduction

 Understand that by default, the JWT REST API Filter is disabled and the REST API IP Filter is enabled in Ant Media Server.
 The JWT Filter can be used when you consume the REST API from different endpoints.
-For more information about JWT, visit [jwt.io](https://jwt.io)【5†source】.
+For more information about JWT, visit [jwt.io](https://jwt.io).

 ## Step 2: Enable JWT Filter

 The first step is to enable the JWT REST API Filter in Ant Media Server.
 Go to the web panel, find the setting for JWT REST API Filter, and enable it.
-Also, enter the Secret key which will be used for encrypting with `HMAC-SHA256` in the JWT REST API Filter
+Also, enter the Secret key which will be used for encrypting with `HMAC-SHA256` in the JWT REST API Filter.

 ![](@site/static/img/jwt-filter-enable.png)

 ## Step 3: Generate a JWT Token

 Next, generate a JWT token.
 For this example, let's assume our secret key is `zautXStXM9iW3aD3FuyPH0TdK4GHPmHq`.
 There are plenty of libraries available for JWT token creation, which can be found at [Libraries for JWT](https://jwt.io/libraries/).
-We'll use the [Debugger at JWT](https://jwt.io/#debugger-io) for this example.
+For this example, we'll use the [Debugger at JWT](https://jwt.io/#debugger-io).

 ![](@site/static/img/generate_jwt_token.png)